Inspections & Code Compliance Certificates

 Council has 20 working days to decide whether to issue, or refuse to issue, a CCC.
 If additional information is requested (RFI), the countdown of statutory working days pauses.
 Information requests will be emailed to the agent.
 Please note that if the requested information or advice is not received within 28 days, the application may be refused as per the Building Act section 95A.

 If your building consent includes the provision of specified systems, the Code Compliance Certificate will be issued alongside a building statement of fitness compliance schedule statement and a compliance schedule.
-This only applies to a new build.

 The Building Act requires owners of buildings with specified systems to have a compliance schedule and to provide the Council with an annual Building Warrant of Fitness.
 Residential properties do not require a compliance schedule unless a cable car is installed.